GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-03 07:04:54 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-03 08:09:41 IST

 Current Weather in Coimbatore:
 Temperature: 19.88 °C
-Condition: mist
+Condition: fog